Meet the Staff

 (1 Thes 5:11).”
 Barbara and the Worship Department look forward to working with the many liturgical ministers of this parish in that same spirit.

-Laura Barron, Interim Director of Faith Formation, Coordinator of Elementary Faith Formation, First Reconciliation, First Eucharist, Special Needs, and Family G.I.F.T.
+Emilie Bauer, Coordinator of Early Childhood and Elementary Faith Formation, First Reconciliation, First Eucharist, and Family G.I.F.T.
 (Growing in Faith Together)

 Pam Havel, Coordinator of RCIA and RCIA for Children and Youth